+London Stansted Cambridge Corridor

-London-Stansted-Cambridge Corridor: This corridor, also known as the UK's Innovation Corridor, connects the area to the capital, via the research centres of Hertfordshire and Essex, and the international airport at Stansted.
+This corridor, also known as the UK's Innovation Corridor, connects the area to the capital, via the research centres of Hertfordshire and Essex, and the international airport at Stansted.
 Key assets include GSK, Harlow Enterprise Zone, and the London universities.

-This area has the potential to generate 400,000 new jobs, half of which would be in technological jobs, by 2036.
-This Corridor plays a significant role in the growth of the Life Sciences sector across the wider region.
+This area has the potential to generate 400,000 new jobs, half of which would be in technological jobs, by 203611.
+This Corridor plays a significant role in the growth of the Life Sciences sector across our wider region.
 The Cambridgeshire and Peterborough Business Board continues to invest in connectivity across this crucial corridor, including recent investment into the upgrade of the M11.

-Cambridge-Norwich Eastern

-Agriculture and Tech Corridor: The

-local area shares many common

-business interests and sectors

-with Norfolk, most notably around

-agri-tech and food sciences, where

-the University of East Anglia is a

-world-leading research centre.
+Cambridge - Norwich Eastern Agri & Tech Corridor

+The local area shares many common business interests and sectors with Norfolk, most notably around Agri-tech and food sciences, where the University of East Anglia is a world-leading research centre.
+This Corridor presents opportunities to work together, cementing the East of England as a global centre of excellence.